Rules & Regulations

 All exhibitors, even those using Special Event Rentals Inc., must complete the Service Contractor Insurance Form in the front section of the Manual, and return it along with copies of the appropriate insurance certificate to the Metro Toronto Convention Centre.

-Security guards will be on 24-hour duty (from 10:00 am, Wednesday, January 29, 2020 to 4:00 pm, Friday, January 31, 2020) but the furnishing of such guards shall not be deemed to increase the liability of the Exhibition sponsor, Show Management, its members, representatives of Official Service Contractors and employees, nor to modify in any way, the assumption of risk and release provided for above.
+Security guards will be on 24-hour duty (from Wednesday at 10:00 am to Friday at 5:00 pm) but the furnishing of such guards shall not be deemed to increase the liability of the Exhibition sponsor, Show Management, its members, representatives of Official Service Contractors and employees, nor to modify in any way, the assumption of risk and release provided for above.
 All property of exhibitors is understood to remain under their custody and control, in transit to, within, or from the confines of the hall, subject to the Rules and Regulations of the Exhibition.

 It is recommended that exhibitors take precautionary measures of their own such as securing of small or easily portable articles of value (DVDs, TVs, computers, laptops, etc.) and the removal of them to a place of safekeeping after exhibit hours.